Mossoró: Religion

 In the 2010 census, the most recent with published data on religion, Roman Catholicism was the predominant religion in Mossoró, with 70.69% of residents identifying as Catholic.
-This was followed by Evangelicals (18.46%), Spiritists (0.62%), Jehovah’s Witnesses (0.47%), and Mormons (0.24%); other denominations accounted for 0.92%.
+This was followed by Evangelicals (18.46%), Spiritists (0.62%), Jehovah's Witnesses (0.47%), and Latter-day Saints (0.24%); other denominations accounted for 0.92%.
 Additionally, 8.6% of the population had no religion, including atheists (0.19%) and agnostics (0.02%); 0.12% had no specific religion or multiple affiliations, and 0.02% did not know.

 Within the Catholic Church, Mossoró is the seat of the Diocese of Santa Luzia, a suffragan of the Archdiocese of Natal, canonically erected by Pope Pius XI on 28 July 1934 and formally established on 18 November of the same year.
 The diocese covers an area of 18,847 km² and has as its episcopal see the Santa Luzia Cathedral, constructed in the 18th century between 1772 and 1773, rebuilt in the 19th century, inaugurated in 1830, and elevated to parish church status in 1842.
 It became the diocesan cathedral in 1934 upon the creation of the diocese.

 Mossoró is also home to a variety of Protestant or Reformed denominations, with the five largest being: Assemblies of God (7.82% of residents), Baptist Church (1.97%), Universal Church of the Kingdom of God (0.67%), Seventh-day Adventist Church (0.57%), and Presbyterian Church of Brazil (0.39%).
 Other Protestant denominations account for 0.61%.

 Vigário Antônio Joaquim Square in downtown Mossoró, with the Santa Luzia Cathedral, the episcopal see of the Diocese of Mossoró, in the background.